What's the Weather like in Istanbul in May

 As the temperature rises and precipitation levels decrease, sea temperatures begin to warm up and on average reach a relatively warm 16C.
-Humidity levels in Istanbul are quite high all year round, but at this time are a quite temperate 75% and falling.
+Humidity levels in Istanbul are quite high all year round, but at this time are quite temperate 75%, and falling.

 The Levni Hotel & Spa boasts an impressive array of facilities, including a delightful spa with a variety of treatments on offer, if you fancy some pampering, two restaurants and a café serving a range of Turkish and international cuisine.